Objects in the Nose (cont.)

 - Increase the humidity in your home, especially in the bedroom.

-- Take an oral decongestant or use a decongestant nasal spray.
+- If your nose is still stuffy, you can try an oral decongestant or use a decongestant nasal spray.
 But be careful with these medicines.
 They may not be safe for young children or for people who have certain health problems, so check the label first.
 If you do use these medicines, always follow the directions about how much to use based on age and weight.
 Oral decongestants are not as helpful as nasal sprays in children.
 Do not use a decongestant nasal spray for longer than 3 days.
 Overuse of decongestant sprays may cause the mucous membranes to swell up more than before (rebound effect).
 Avoid products containing antihistamines, which dry the nasal tissue.

 - Check the back of your throat for postnasal drip.
 If streaks of mucus appear, gargle with warm water to prevent a sore throat.